 Solid burners are a more rugged alternative to the electric coil burner.
 Sometimes called “French style”, the surfaces of these are completely flat or with raised circles.
 These are easier to clean than a coil burner because they're sealed from spills and leaks, and can be wiped down with a wet cloth.
 The surfaces on these are made with cast iron or glass-ceramic.
 Cast iron offers great heat retention, meaning that once it's preheated, it will stay closer to the desired temperatures as you add cold cookware to it.
 It's also very rugged, meaning it should stand up for years, even in kitchens where the burner is used often.

 Glass-ceramic is smooth and easy to clean, though spills can become burnt to the cooking area and take some scrubbing.
 These units also heat up quickly, but these tend to be the most expensive type of equipment in this category.

 Gas Burner Options

-The cooking grates on these will either be stainless steel or cast iron.
+The cooking grates on gas commercial hot plates will be made of either stainless steel or cast iron.
 Stainless steel tends to be somewhat lighter and easier to clean.
 Cast iron grates are a little more rugged, but they have a rougher surface, so cleaning them is a little bit more difficult.
-The main advantage is that cast iron retains heat very well, so they’ll stay hotter when you add cool pots.
+The main advantage is that cast iron retains heat very well, so they'll stay hotter when you add cool pots.
 These can be useful if you need to heat a lot of different pots in a short amount of time.